brightbyte/wikidata-enricher/README.md

     require_once( "$IP/extensions/Enricher/Enricher.php" );

+You should also enable the InstantCommons feature, so media files from Wikimedia Commons can easily be used:

+    $wgUseInstantCommons = true;

 To associate a wiki page with a data item on wikidata.org, use the dataitem parser function like so: